dotnet/docs/docs/csharp/tutorials/inheritance.md

 - Two publication-related properties

-  `Title` is a read-only <xref:System.String> property whose value is supplied by calling the `Publication` constructor, which stores the value in a private field named `pubTitle`.
+  `Title` is a read-only <xref:System.String> property whose value is supplied by calling the `Publication` constructor.

   `Pages` is a read-write <xref:System.Int32> property that indicates how many total pages the publication has.
 The value is stored in a private field named `totalPages`.
 It must be a positive number or an <xref:System.ArgumentOutOfRangeException> is thrown.

 - Publisher-related members

-  Two read-only properties, `Publisher` and `Type`, return the value of the private `pubName` and `pubType` fields.
+  Two read-only properties, `Publisher` and `Type`.
 The values are originally supplied by the call to the `Publication` class constructor.

 - Publishing-related members